Load Modulation for Backscatter Communication: Channel Capacity and Near-Capacity Schemes: Acknowledgement

-For the noise voltage $v\N[n] \in \bbC$ we assume a circularly-symmetric complex Gaussian distribution $v\N[n] \sim \calCN(0,\sigma^2)$ with variance $\sigma^2$.
-The samples are statistically independent and identically distributed (i.i.d.) for different $n$.
+For the noise voltage $v\N[n] \in \bbC$ we assume a circularly-symmetric complex Gaussian distribution $v\N[n] \sim \calCN(0,\sigma^2)$ with variance $\sigma^2$ and statistically independent and identically distributed (i.i.d.) samples for different $n$.
 This is a well-established model for thermal receiver noise \cite[Sec.~2.2.4]{Tse2005}.

 We have now established a simple complex-valued, discrete-time signal and noise model:

 with $|\Gamma[n]| \leq 1\ \forall n$.
 The value $\SNR$ defines the signal-to-noise ratio (SNR) in accordance with \cite[$s^2$ in Tab.~II]{Blachman1953},